lucproglangcourse/lucproglangcourse.github.io/source/imperative.rst

     wc -l < testdata.txt

-There is a close relationship between Unix pipes and functional programming: When viewing a console application as a function that transforms its input to its output, Unix pipes correspond to function composition.
+There is a close relationship between UNIX pipes and functional programming: When viewing a console application as a function that transforms its input to its output, UNIX pipes correspond to function composition.
 The pipeline ``p | q`` corresponds to the function composition ``q o p``.

 Console applications in Scala